magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 A boy in a fox costume, meant to play Swiper, piped up.
 But instead of slyness he said earnestly, “Don’t worry, Boots.
 Dora is a doctor.
 She’ll heal you.”

 Lucy could no longer hold back.
 She pulled Dora and Swiper into her arms, sobbing, laughing.
-“My heart is here.
-This is Boots’s heart.”

 The other children rushed in, a tide of warmth, wrapping their arms around her.